hpcaitech/ColossalAI/colossalai/shardformer/README.md

 We abstract the policy into four stages:

 1. Preprocessing: call `Policy.preprocess` to do some prior work before sharding, for example, resizing the embedding
-2. Providing `ModulePolicyDescription`: call `Policy.module_policy` to get a bunch of `ModulePolicyDescription` to tell `ModelSharder` how the submodules's attributes, child parameters, and deeper submodules will be substituted.
+2. Providing `ModulePolicyDescription`: call `Policy.module_policy` to get a bunch of `ModulePolicyDescription` to tell `ModelSharder` how the submodule's attributes, child parameters, and deeper submodules will be substituted.
 3. Postprocessing: call `Policy.postprocess` to perform some postprocessing work, for example, binding the embedding and classifier head weights of the BERT model.

 ``` python